How to Protest / Appeal an L&I Order or Vocational Determination

 How to Get L&I Benefit Information

-• The law is no different for you the injured worker than it is for me the attorney.
+• The law is no different for you, the injured worker, than it is for us attorneys.

-• However, it is the development and presentation of your facts and your case that determines how successful you will be if you DIY.
+• However, the development and presentation of your facts and case will determine your success if you DIY.

-• It’s better to try than to give up.
+• It’s better to try than it is to give up.

-• It’s evan better to request a free consultation from an L&I lawyer so you can talk strategy, and get it right.
+• It’s even better to request a free consultation from our L&I lawyers so you can discuss strategy and get it right.

 Want More Information?